Mahavira: Five Vows

 The goal of these principles is to achieve spiritual peace, a better rebirth, or (ultimately) liberation.
 According to Chakravarthi, these teachings help improve a person's quality of life.
-However, Dundas writes that Mahavira's emphasis on non-violence and restraint has been interpreted by some Jain scholars to "not be driven by merit from giving or compassion to other creatures, nor a duty to rescue all creatures" but by "continual self discipline": a cleansing of the soul which leads to spiritual development and release.
+However, Paul Dundas writes that Mahavira's emphasis on non-violence and restraint has been interpreted by some Jain scholars to "not be driven by merit from giving or compassion to other creatures, nor a duty to rescue all creatures" but by "continual self discipline": a cleansing of the soul which leads to spiritual development and release.

 Mahavira is best remembered in the Indian traditions for his teaching that ahimsa is the supreme moral virtue.
 He taught that ahimsa covers all living beings, and injuring any being in any form creates bad karma (which affects one's rebirth, future well-being, and suffering).
 According to Mahatma Gandhi, Mahavira was the greatest authority on ahimsa.

 Soul

-Mahavira taught that the soul exists, a premise shared with Hinduism but not Buddhism.
+Mahavira taught that the soul exists.
 There is no soul (or self) in Buddhism, and its teachings are based on the concept of anatta (non-self).
 Mahavira taught that the soul is dravya (substantial), eternal, and yet temporary.

 To Mahavira, the metaphysical nature of the universe consists of dravya, jiva, and ajiva (inanimate objects).
 The jiva is bound to saṃsāra (transmigration) because of karma (the effects of one's actions).
 Karma, in Jainism, includes actions and intent; it colors the soul (lesya), affecting how, where, and as what a soul is reborn after death.

 According to Mahavira, there is no creator deity and existence has neither beginning nor end.
-Gods and demons exist in Jainism, however, whose jivas a part of the same cycle of birth and death.
+Deities and demons however exist in Jainism, whose jivas are a part of the same cycle of birth and death.
 The goal of spiritual practice is to liberate the jiva from its karmic accumulation and enter the realm of the siddhas, souls who are liberated from rebirth.
-Enlightenment, to Mahavira, is the consequence of self-cultivation and self-restraint.
+Enlightenment, to Mahavira, is the consequence of self awareness, self-cultivation and restraint from materialism.